 But your lease payments may be lower than a loan payment for a similar vehicle.
 For example, the average lease payment for a Jetta was $287 while the average loan payment was $389.
 And for a Grand Cherokee, the loan payment averaged $611, compared to $470 for the lease payment.

 Keep in mind that these monthly payments don’t take down payment or trade-in into account.
 And if you lease, you’ll either have to turn in the vehicle or purchase it when the lease term is up.
-“Consumers need to fully understand any potential cost on the back-end and be sure they can meet the terms of the lease – such as mileage limits and wear and tear,” says Melinda Zabritski, senior director of automotive credit for Experian Automotive.
+“Consumers need to fully understand any potential cost on the back-end and be sure they can meet the terms of the lease – such as mileage limits and wear and tear,” said Melinda Zabritski, senior director of automotive credit for Experian Automotive.

 3. Don’t Just Shop for a Car, Shop for a Lease

 Unlike auto loans (which are available from a variety of sources including banks, credit unions, dealers and even online), leases today are largely controlled by the manufacturer.
-“Nearly all leases are done on a captive basis,” says Hall.
+“Nearly all leases are done on a captive basis,” said Hall.
 For example, “Ford Motor Credit Company does most of the leases for Ford vehicles.”

 That means you may be able to get a better deal if you are flexible and willing to consider a vehicle from a different manufacturer.

-The good news is that most people who apply for a lease qualify for one.
+The good news is most people who apply for a lease qualify for one.
 Lease approval rates during the month of January were above 70%, according to SwapALease.com.
 Though that’s down from 73% in December of 2013, it’s up from September 2013 when a little more than 62% of applications were approved.

 And there’s still another option: If you’re not ready to commit to a two- or three-year lease, you can consider taking over the remaining term on someone else’s lease.
 As long as your credit is in the same “tier” or better than the person whose lease you are assuming, you shouldn’t have much trouble qualifying, says Hall.
-Sites like SwapALease.com and LeaseTrader.com help bring together consumers who want to get out of leases and those who want to assume one, and allow you to try out leasing without a longer term commitment.
+Sites like SwapALease.com and LeaseTrader.com help bring together consumers who want to get out of leases and those who want to assume one and allow you to try out leasing without a longer-term commitment.